-To look in more detail at the differences between the two school types, Table 2 provides tabulations of the index of dissimilarity between for-profit schools and community college by gender and degree sought for characteristics of students and field of study.
-We see that, for men seeking certificates, the index of dissimilarity for field of study is 0.390, implying that 39 percent of the students (in either the for-profit or the community college sample) would have to be shifted from one field to another for the field of study distributions to be the same for students in for-profit schools and community colleges.
+To look in more detail at the differences between the two school types, Table 2 provides tabulations of the index of dissimilarity between for-profit schools and community colleges by gender and credential sought for characteristics of students and field of study.
+This index varies from 0, implying that the distribution across categories is identical for for-profits and community colleges, to 1, in which no cases are in the same category.
+It can be interpreted as the proportion of for-profit students (or community college students) who would need to move between categories to make the two distributions the same.12 We see that, for men seeking certificates, the index of dissimilarity for field of study is 0.390, implying that 39 percent of the students would have to be shifted from one field to another for the field of study distributions to be the same.
 Returning to Table 1, the reason for this large value is clear.
 The two most popular fields of study for men in certificate programs at for-profit schools are trades and transport, with around 60 percent of men seeking a certificate in one of these two fields, in contrast to certificates in community college, where these two fields together account for only 21 percent of students.